 Among the more interesting topics that we are working on is the research on ancient medicine on the Balkans.
 It is known for quite some time that the Scholars in Ancient Greece and the Empire of Alexander the Great have had deep knowledge about the human body.
 They have even been familiar with cancer as a disease and have probably been the first to study it and try to treat it.
 Today we can proudly show in our museums the medical tools that these people have used.

 After every expedition

 We have new findings that bring new insight on the life in ancient Thrace.
 A colleague of mine uncovered a perfectly preserved carriage in a tomb last year – you can observe its replica in the History Museum of Stara Zagora.

 During the many years of my work as a scientist and university professor in Bulgaria, the circumstances got me to interact with the NSFB (Bulgarian Scientific Research fund) more than once.
 At some point the University could no longer fund our expeditions completely.
 I thought that turning to the NSFB would help me and my students.

 I want to get back-up the conversation a little bit.
 As you see, it’s not just about the financing and whether I get the change to go out and work on the field with my students.
 The most important thing here is the preservation of the sites.
-In many of the tombs which are scattered in the Valley of the Thracian kings in South Bulgaria, there have been found large gold treasures, and believe me, this is more than tempting for the thieves.
-If the state does not change its policies towards scientists like us, this cultural heritage could fall into the hands of the wrong people, get sold to foreign private collectors and thus lost forever.
-To illustrate the significance of this research, it is more than enough to mention that two of the Thracian tombs discovered in the 20th century, are recognized UNESCO World Heritage sites.
+In many of the tombs which are scattered in the Valley of the Thracian kings in South Bulgaria; there have been found large gold treasures.
+Believe me, this is more than tempting for the thieves.
+If the state does not change its policies towards scientists like us, this cultural heritage could fall into the hands of the wrong people; get sold to foreign private collectors; and thus lost forever.
+To illustrate the significance of this research; it is more than enough to mention that two of the Thracian tombs discovered in the 20th century, are recognized UNESCO World Heritage sites.